StyraInc/styra-cli-orb/README.md

-# Styra poilicy check orb for CircleCI
+# Styra policy-check orb for CircleCI

 ## What is this?
 With this orb you can easily check kubernetes policies into your CircleCI workflows